trk20/Scuffle/README.md

 The score value of a blank ([M3](#future-milestones)) is zero.
 2. The score for each turn is the sum of the letter values in each word(s) formed or modified on that turn, plus the additional points obtained from placing letters on _Premium Squares_ [M3](#future-milestones).
-3. Premium Letter Squares: (Scoring unaffected for now!
+3. Premium Model.Letter Squares: (Scoring unaffected for now!
 [M3](#future-milestones))
-   - Letter score: 2L is double letter score, 3L is triple letter score
+   - Model.Letter score: 2L is double letter score, 3L is triple letter score
    - Word score: 2W is double word score, 3W is triple word score -> counted after premium letter tiles.
    They can multiply each other
       - Center square counts as 2W